 - International Organizations (IOs): students have the possibility to participate in a three day field study trip to a city, within the European Union, where major International Organizations are hosted.
 Each year the city rotates to cover the most important ones i.e. Brussels, Vienna, Geneva, and Paris.
-The purpose of the Field Trip is to expose students to the goals and aims of these Organizations, arrange meetings and interviews, both with people working in these institutions, and with those revising the impact and work of these institutions to give a complete picture of IOs' function and role. - Case Studies: students have the possibility to participate in a three-day field study trip to a city/region relevant in current international relations, e.g. Nationalism, Separatism, Conflict resolution, International Intervention.
-In the last years the Spring field study trips were organized in: Kosovo, Montenegro, Northern Ireland, the Basque Country, Catalonia.
-Greece and Nothern Ireland. - Half/One day visit: During the whole academic year, courses may take advantage of the numerous opportunities offered in the city (or close to it) to organize half/one day visits, e.g. to International Organization (e.g. the Food and Agricultural Organization, FAO, and the World Food Program, WFP); to Italian Institutions (e.g. Parliament); to non-governmental organizations. - Model United Nations: During the Spring Semester students have the possibility to participate in the Model United Nations (MUN, i.e. a simulation of the UN work sessions), in a European city, practicing their negotiation skills.
+The purpose of the Field Trip is to expose students to the goals and aims of these Organizations, arrange meetings and interviews, both with people working in these institutions, and with those revising the impact and work of these institutions to give a complete picture of IOs' function and role. - Case Studies: students have the possibility to participate in a three-day field study trip to a city/region relevant in current international relations, e.g. Nationalism, Separatism, Conflict resolution, International Intervention. - Half/One day visit: During the whole academic year, courses may take advantage of the numerous opportunities offered in the city (or close to it) to organize half/one day visits, e.g. to International Organization (e.g. the Food and Agricultural Organization, FAO, and the World Food Program, WFP); to Italian Institutions (e.g. Parliament); to non-governmental organizations. - Model United Nations: During the Spring Semester students have the possibility to participate in the Model United Nations (MUN, i.e. a simulation of the UN work sessions), in a European city, practicing their negotiation skills.
 The MUN is the practical element of a theoretical course that gives students the theoretical aspects of public speaking and critical thinking.